-40 fully searchable African newspapers published in the 19th and 20th centuries.
-Featuring English- and foreign-language titles from Ghana, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mozambique, Namibia, Nigeria, Sierra Leone, South Africa, Uganda and Zimbabwe.
+Over 60 searchable African newspapers published in the 19th and early 20th centuries.
+Featuring English and foreign-language titles from Angola, Ghana, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mozambique, Namibia, Nigeria, Sao Tome and Principe, Sierra Leone, South Africa, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe.

 A comprehensive resource of regional and local newspapers in Britain between the mid 18th and 20th centuries.
 Supports research in History, Literature, Victorian Studies, Genealogy, Fine Arts, Finance/Economics, Political Science, and more.
 Access to parts 1-4, covering titles from 1732 to 1950.